-For those of you who have not tried pine nuts, or simply think they are some kind of earthy-crunchy food, you may want to rethink that notion.
+For those of you who have not tried pine nuts or simply think they are some kind of earthy-crunchy food, you may want to rethink that notion.
 They are very healthy, can be eaten raw, toasted, on salads, and in pasta, and are very popular in Mediterranean recipes.
-They are also very popular in Europe, and particularly in Italy where the nut is used in the classic preparation of basil pesto as well as in popular pignoli cookies.
+They are also very popular in Europe, particularly in Italy, where the nut is used in the classic preparation of basil pesto as well as in popular pignoli cookies.

 What Exactly is a Pine Nut?